Association for Renaissance Martial Arts

 Association for Renaissance Martial Arts (ARMA) is a US-based non-profit organization dedicated to the study and practice of historical European martial arts of the 15th to 17th centuries.

 ARMA was formed in 2001 under director John Clements as a continuation of the Historical Armed Combat Association (HACA, since 1992).
-As of 2006, the ARMA claimed a number of close to 500 paying members.
+As of 2006, the ARMA reported around 500 paying members.
 They also list a number of "Academic Consultants".

 History

 The ARMA began in 1992 as the Historical Armed Combat Association (HACA), a group led principally by Hank Reinhardt, an avid sword enthusiast.
 Reinhardt's objective was to provide an umbrella organization for individuals interested in Western swords and historical weaponry.
-After John Clements took over the organization in 1993, the HACA saw the beginning of a series of reforms.
-HACA began focusing more intently on the study and interpretation of the historical source literature of Renaissance Martial Arts.
+After Clements took over the organization in 1993, HACA went under a series of reforms.
+HACA began to focus primarily on the study and interpretation of the historical source literature of Renaissance Martial Arts.

-In 2001, the decision was made for the HACA to expand and evolve into what was believed would be a more effective educational organization for the study and practice of Medieval and Renaissance fencing.
+In 2001, HACA expanded to include updated educational organization for the study and practice of Medieval and Renaissance fencing.
 A supposedly more efficient study curriculum for practice had also been developed at this time using the source literature.
 As one of the changes, the organization was renamed "the ARMA."
 2001 also saw the introduction of a "national training program" (a series of seminars and workshops), ranking and certifications in the curricula, and the implementation of the basic philosophy and methodology used by the ARMA today.

 The ARMA's conceptualization was also influenced by the work of Sydney Anglo, as presented in his work, The Martial Arts of Renaissance Europe (Yale University Press 2000), which is hailed as the first academic treatment of Western martial arts to be written in English.

 During the ARMA International Event in August, 2009, ARMA Director John Clements introduced to the ARMA membership a new curriculum for the Martial Arts of Renaissance Europe (MARE), referred to within ARMA as the "Rosetta Stone".
 Clements intended this new curriculum to be based on "how the historical masters were teaching the art".

 In September 2010 the ARMA became an official representative for the Martial Arts of Renaissance Europe (MARE) to the World Martial Arts Union (WoMAU).